aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/working-with-pages/format-visio-pages/_index.fr.md

 weight: 40
 url: /fr/python-java/format-visio-pages/
 ---
-Aspose.Diagram pour Python via Java API permet aux développeurs de formater les pages d'un fichier Visio Diagram.
-L'application de feuilles de style est l'une de ces méthodes pour formater les pages Visio.
+Aspose.Diagram for Python via Java API allows developers to format pages of a Visio Diagram file.
+Applying Stylesheets is one such method to format Visio pages.

 ## **Appliquer des feuilles de style à la page Visio**
-Aspose.Diagram pour Python via Java API vous permet de formater une page Visio à l'aide de feuilles de style.
-Vous pouvez définir une feuille de style et l'ajouter à la collection de feuilles de style du document Visio.
-La méthode `applyStyle` de la classe `Page` vous permet d'appliquer la feuille de style définie à la page, comme illustré dans l'exemple de code suivant.
+Aspose.Diagram for Python via Java API lets you format a Visio page using Stylesheets.
+You can define a stylesheet and add it to the Visio document's stylesheet collection.
+The `applyStyle` method of `Page` class lets you apply the defined stylesheet to the page as shown in the following code sample.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ApplyStyleToVisioDiagramPage.py" >}}